The parent category includes both the Parent (non-contributory) and the Contributory Parent visas.

 - fluctuations due to successful review cases which are given priority.

 Note: The order for considering and finalising Parent (non-contributory) visa applications will not be affected by any special circumstances of a compelling or compassionate nature.
 This means that once a queue date for Parent (non-contributory) visas, or lodgement date for Contributory Parent visas, has been assigned it is a fixed date and the application cannot be given priority ahead of other applications even if such circumstances exist, as this might disadvantage other applicants whose circumstances are equally or more compelling or compassionate.

 Contributory parent category processing arrangements

 In the 2017-18 Migration Programme year, 7 175 Contributory Parent visa places are available for applicants applying from in and outside Australia.

-As current migration planning levels sufficiently cater for demand for these visas and the Contributory Parent visa is currently not subject to queuing arrangements, you will not be provided with a queue date.
+The Contributory Parent visa is currently not subject to queuing arrangements, therefore you will not be provided with a queue date.

 If you are applying for Contributory Parent visa, you should note that processing times can vary.
 It is important that you ensure you have funds available for the second visa application charge at all times during the application process, as payment might be required at an earlier date than was anticipated at the time of visa application lodgement.